BRO200BS/pluribit/README.md

   * **MimbleWimble**: Transactions consist only of inputs, outputs, and kernels.
 There are no on-chain addresses or transaction amounts.
 The protocol validates that no coins are created or destroyed without revealing the values being transacted.
   * **Stealth Addresses**: To enable non-interactive transactions, a sender uses the recipient's public scan key to generate a one-time ephemeral public key (`R`) where the funds are sent.
 A shared secret, known only to the sender and receiver, is used to encrypt the transaction's value and blinding factor.
 Only the recipient can use their private scan key to discover and spend these funds.
+  * **Block-level Cut-through**: This implementation differs from standard Mimblewimble.
+Instead of aggregating transactions in the mempool, cut-through is performed at the block level.
+    1. The coinbase transaction is isolated.
-  * **Block-level Cut-through**: To reduce block size and enhance privacy, transactions within the same block are aggregated.
-Inputs and outputs that are both created and spent within the block are "cut through" and removed from the final block data.
+    2. All other transactions selected for the block are scanned.
+"Internal spends" (outputs created and spent within the same block) are identified.
+    3. If internal spends are found, all non-coinbase transactions are replaced by a single **aggregated transaction**.
+    4. This aggregated transaction contains only the **external inputs** and **unspent outputs**.
+    5. All kernels from all original transactions are concatenated into this single aggregated transaction to maintain cryptographic balance.
   * **Dandelion Propagation**: Transactions are not immediately broadcast to the entire network.
 They are first passed secretly along a random path of peers (the "stem" phase) before being broadcast widely (the "fluff" phase), making it difficult to trace a transaction back to its source IP.

 -----